 - Crime within the business (e.g. employee fraud)

 - Covers fines & penalties, legal & defence costs

 Don’t be exposed.
 Contact our team about Management Liability Insurance for more information on 1300 889 198.

 Workplace Relations & the Federal Court – Could this be you?

 A Master Electricians member was having issues with an apprentice who was not progressing in their apprenticeship, due to a number of reasons.

 The member began the usual performance management process; issuing verbal warnings and making adjustments to their learning environment to assist the apprentice.
 During this process the apprentice made the employer aware of impediments and conditions that were affecting their ability to perform, which had been largely unknown to the member.
 The member began a consultation process and made reasonable adjustments, however those adjustments did not improve the situation and the employee’s performance was not meeting expectation.

-Whilst the apprentice situation was distressing for the Member, it was made easier by having the insurance in place and allowed the business to survive.
-Without the insurance and the support of our Workplace Relations team, the member was at serious risk of losing their business.
+Without the support of our Workplace Relations team, the member was at serious risk of losing their business.